tdauth/cpp-futures-promises/README.md

 Several unit tests are provided for the extensions to test the functionality.
 Bear in mind that concurrent programs can behave differently every time due to scheduling.
 Therefore, simple unit tests won't proof that there are no bugs.
+The advanced futures and promises implementation with Boost.Thread is tested in the files [future.cpp](./src/advanced/boost/test/future.cpp) and [copy_exception.cpp](./src/advanced/boost/test/copy_exception.cpp) with the help of Boost.Test.
-The advanced futures and promises implementations are tested in the files [future.cpp](./src/advanced/future.cpp) and [shared_future.cpp](./src/advanced/shared_future.cpp) with the help of Boost.Test.
+The advanced futures and promises implementation with Folly is tested in the files [future.cpp](./src/advanced/folly/test/future.cpp) and [shared_future.cpp](./src/advanced/folly/test/shared_future.cpp) with the help of Boost.Test.
 The extensions are tested in the file [extensions.cpp](./src/extensions.cpp).

 ## Performance Tests